ad-akshay/kafka-handy-backup/Readme.md

 ### Continuous mode

-By default, the backup command will first capture the current topics max offsets and then backup the messages up to this offset (even if new messages came in during the backup process).
+By default, the backup command will first capture the current topics max offsets and then backup the messages up to this offset (even if new messages were published during the backup process).
 This ensures that the backup will not run indefinitely.

 In continuous mode however (`--continuous`), the backup process will run indefinitely, backing up the messages as they come in and saving some restoration points at periodic intervals (configurable with `--point-in-time-interval`).

 ### Using object storage

-Currently only OpenStack Swift storage backend is supported (throught this [object storage client](https://github.com/Totalus/object-storage-client)).
+The following object storage backend are supported (throught this [Universal Object Storage Client](https://github.com/Totalus/object-storage-client)): AWS S3, OpenStack Swift.

 To use OpenStack Swift as storage backend :
+- Set the storage backend with the `--swift-region` option
+- Provide the [required](https://github.com/Totalus/object-storage-client#openstack-swift) credentials through environment variables.

+To use AWS S3 as storage backend :
-- Set the storage backend with the `--swift-url` option
+- Set the storage backend with the `--s3-location` option
 - Provide the [required](https://github.com/Totalus/object-storage-client#openstack-swift) credentials through environment variables.

 Note that the local file system will still be used to save data chunks before uploading them to the objects storage and removed from the file system.
 The name of the container where data will be stored is the same as the target directory on the local file system, that can be specified with `--directory`.
 The container will be created if it does not exist.